erikarvstedt/nix-bitcoin/docs/install.md

 The following steps are meant to be run on the machine you deploy from, not the machine you deploy to.
 You can also build Nix from source by following the instructions at https://nixos.org/nix/manual/#ch-installing-source.

-1. Install Dependencies (Debian 9 stretch)
+1. Install Dependencies (Debian 10 Buster)

     ```
     sudo apt-get install curl git gnupg2 dirmngr